Chanistar/configure-ad/README.md

 ![image](https://github.com/user-attachments/assets/f6778708-3042-4750-90f6-71cec247eda5)

- After running an ipconfig /all, we can see that the DNS Server's private IP address is now that of the DC-VM and not the usual Azure private IP address.
+ After running the command ipconfig /all, we can see that the DNS Server's private IP address is now that of the DC-VM and not the usual Azure private IP address.

 ![image](https://github.com/user-attachments/assets/d79108c8-613a-4df5-96e1-07d8aeb91f68)